 Ticho House is a little gem in the center of Jerusalem.
-In this historical building, you can find an art exhibition and a restaurant.
-Let’s begin!
+You can find an art exhibition and restaurant in this historic building.

 Note: the official name is Ticho House, but because the lower floor is dedicated to Anna’s works and the cafe is called Anna, many people call it Anna Ticho House.

 Ticho House is located at 10 HaRav Agan Street, Jerusalem.

 - Hotels, hostels, and apartments in this area: